cheran-senthil/TLE/README.md

 - **ALLOW_DUEL_SELF_REGISTER**: boolean value indicating if self registration for duels is enabled.
 - **TLE_ADMIN**: the name of the role that can run admin commands of the bot.
 If this is not set, the role name will default to "Admin".
 - **TLE_MODERATOR**: the name of the role that can run moderator commands of the bot.
 If this is not set, the role name will default to "Moderator".
+- **VENV_DIR**: If non-empty, automatically activate this venv when running the bot.

 To start TLE just run: